Link to

 Cancer Patients Benefit in Multiple Ways from Exercise

-• If you’re looking for a simple exercises that can be done anywhere to improve your quality of life before, during, and after cancer treatment, Jean Kozempel, DPT, has your answer.
+• Keeping up with some simple exercises can improve your quality of life before, during, and after cancer treatment.
 And it only takes about 20 minutes a day.

-One of the most distressing side effects of cancer is cancer-related fatigue (CRF).
-Different from fatigue that everyone has felt, cancer patients describe CRF as an overwhelming feeling that hits without warning and effects their daily life.
-A 2017 JAMA Oncology article reported that exercise and psychological interventions, such as psychotherapy, when done alone or in combination with each other, were more effective against CRF during and after treatment, while available medicines did not show the same level of improvement.
+One of the most challenging side effects of cancer is cancer-related fatigue (CRF).
+Different from fatigue that everyone has felt, cancer patients describe CRF as an overwhelming feeling that hits without warning and affects their daily life.

 The recommended target for physical activity for cancer patients is the same as for the general population: 150 minutes of moderate-intensity exercise a week is all it takes.